EPAM-JS-Competency-center/cloud-development-course-initial/2_serving_spa/README.md

-# Title

-Serving SPA in AWS
+# Serving SPA in AWS

 # Goal